Pivoting through the chiral-clock family: Pivoting with Onsager

 The identity \eqref{eq:pivotonsager} yields a sequence of exact pivot relations, with no further computations necessary.
 Defining $U_m(\theta)= e^{-i \theta A_m/4}$ yields

 All $A_l$ thus can be generated by a sequence of pivots with $A_0$ and $A_1$:

 The $A_l$ thus fall into an even and an odd family, unitarily equivalent to $A_0$ and $A_1$ respectively.
-The two families are themselves related by KW duality (see Fig. \ref{fig:pivot}).
+The two families are themselves related by a duality $A_n \rightarrow A_{1-n}$ that preserves the algebra (in the chiral clock family this is a KW duality \cite{Aasen20}, see Fig. \ref{fig:pivot}).
 Moreover, any unitary symmetry commuting with $A_0$ and $A_1$ commutes with all the $A_l$.
 The same holds for anti-unitary symmetries, because using $U_m(-\pi)$ in Eq.~\eqref{eq:pivotonsager2} yields the same action on the $A_l$.

 This construction immediately gives us information about the phase structure.
 Suppose that $A_0$ is a representative of the trivial phase.
-Then $A_{2k}$ for all $k$ necessarily has a unique ground state, and if $A_{2k}$ is a non-trivial SPT for any value of $k$, Eq.~\eqref{eq:pivotonsager2} tells us that $A_k/4$ is a pivot Hamilton giving the SPT entangler for this model.
+Then $A_{2k}$ necessarily has a unique ground state for all $k$, i.e., there is no symmetry breaking in the ground state.
+If $A_{2k}$ is a non-trivial SPT for some value of $k$, Eq.~\eqref{eq:pivotonsager2} tells us immediately that $A_k/4$ is a pivot Hamilton giving the SPT entangler for this model.
 Moreover, the pivot Hamiltonian itself generates a symmetry of the `halfway point' between the starting model and the pivoted model: In our examples, all $A_l$ have integer eigenvalues and so generate a $U(1)$ symmetry.